joshuaweiss2020/AlexP2P/README.md

 # AlexP2P
-Transfer any files between any  pc or mac client in Internet
+Transfer any file between any  pc or mac client in Internet